Social Security Cards

 - Unexpired foreign passport with U.S. visa stamped inside

-- Original Form I-94 Departure card, if applicable, or printout of I-94 entry information
+- Original Form I-94 Departure card, if applicable, or printout of I-94 from your most recent entry

 - Additional documents depending on your immigration status to show U.S. employment authorization.
 These can be determined by downloading a full set of instructions which includes a chart of the necessary additional documents.